Skip to Content

 It’s Great for Cardiovascular Fitness

+There is proof to back this up.
 According to this interesting study from the University of Glasgow, “cycling to work is associated with a 45% lower risk of developing cancer and a 46% lower risk of heart disease, compared to a non-active commute.”
-According to this interesting article from Harvard Health Publishing, cyclists had 15% fewer heart attacks than noncyclists.
+According to this interesting article from Harvard Health Publishing, cyclists had 15% fewer heart attacks than non-cyclists.

 Great for Your Mental Health

-Beyond the physical gains, the mental health benefits of indoor cycling can be profound.
-The very act of cycling stimulates the brain to release endorphins, those feel-good neurotransmitters that combat feelings of stress and depression.
+Indoor cycling can also help improve your mental health.
+Cycling stimulates the brain to release endorphins.
+These are feel-good neurotransmitters that block feelings of stress and depression.
 In addition, cycling can reduce the amount of cortisol in the body.
 This is a stress hormone.

 Safer than Cycling Outdoors

-One major advantage of indoor cycling is the elimination of the dangers associated with outdoor cycling.
+One major advantage of indoor cycling is that it is safer than outdoor cycling.
 The biggest danger of outdoor cycling is traffic.
 When you cycle indoors, you don’t have to worry about getting hit by a car.
 According to this article from NPR, cycling deaths are increasing.

-The controlled environment of an indoor setting offers peace of mind.
+Cycling indoors brings peace of mind.
 There’s zero chance of crashing and injuring yourself.
-You can focus solely on the workout without the anxiety of external factors.
+You can focus on the workout.

 Indoor Cycling is a High-Intensity Workout

-This shift pushes the body to its limits, challenging both stamina and strength.
 When you increase the resistance, spinning becomes a great high-intensity exercise.
-Pwerful pedal strokes rapidly increase the heart rate.
+Powerful pedal strokes quickly increase your heart rate and make you sweat.

-Another benefit of high-intensity exercise is time efficiency.
-With indoor cycling, you can reap significant fitness rewards in a relatively short period of time.
-All you need is 45 minutes to an hour.
+Another benefit of high-intensity exercise is that it is time efficient.
+All you need is 45 minutes to an hour to get a good workout in.

 Good for Interval Training